-If your business feels unprepared for the events that have occurred over the last few weeks, know that you’re not alone.
+If your business feels unprepared for the events that have occurred over the past several months, know that you’re not alone.
 Even the most robust business planning likely doesn’t include planning for a global pandemic.

-Whether your business is struggling because it’s been forced to close or your regular flow of customers has vanished, cash flow is most certainly top of mind.
-How can you stay afloat until we get a clearer picture of what the full impact of what COVID-19 will be?
+Whether your business is struggling because it’s been forced to close or your regular stream of customers has vanished, cash flow is most certainly top-of-mind.
+How can you stay afloat until we get a clearer picture of the full impact of COVID-19?
 This guide will help you prepare for a recession, hopefully without panicking.

 Focus on Your Cash Flow

 Cash flow is king, but especially during a recession.
 During good times, cash flow may not have been your priority.
 With enough money coming in (and no global pandemic in sight), you probably didn’t have to watch your books too closely to ensure you didn’t run out of money.

 A lack of focus on your cash flow can make tough times scary.
 According to a survey conducted by JP Morgan Chase, the average small business holds 27 cash buffer days in reserve.
 That means that an average business can continue to meet all of its cash outflows (rent, labor, utilities, etc.) without earning any money for 27 days.
 But of course not every business falls within this average.

 Because cash is so important to keeping a business afloat during tough times, including a recession, it’s time to do your best to make whatever cash reserves you have last as long as possible.
 Some key things to do now include:

 - Collect your receivables: When times are good, it’s easy to let your receivables stretch a little longer than they should.
 Maybe your net 30 somehow slid to net 45 or even net 60.
 That’s not going to fly anymore.
 Follow up on any that are past due and collect your receivables now.
 Consider adding late payment fees to further incentivize prompt payments.